 - $1 strike price

-- $7 409a value (market value) at exercise
+- $7 current value (409a value or market value) at exercise

 - $10 sale price

-AMT at exercise
+AMT bill at exercise

 Regular tax calculation: Exercise of ISOs is not includable in the regular tax calculation so there is no taxable spread or tax due